Schaumburg Divorce Lawyers

 Whatever parenting time division the final orders include must be in the best interests of the children.
 The current arrangement may be the most important factor.

 Most Cook County family law judges prize consistency above everything else.
 So, if the current situation is working, even if it is not perfect, it may remain in place.
-Therefore, early, assertive representation from the Schaumburg divorce lawyers at the Law Offices of Martin Delaney is often critical to a successful outcome.
+Therefore, early, assertive representation from the Schaumburg divorce lawyers at the Delaney Heckman is often critical to a successful outcome.

 Property Division Matters in Illinois